RJ Luis Jr.

-Reggie Jason "RJ" Luis Jr. (born November 27, 2002) is an American professional basketball player who is a free agent.
-He played college basketball for the St. John's Red Storm and UMass Minutemen.
+Reggie Jason Luis Jr. (born November 27, 2002) is an American-Dominican college basketball player for the LSU Tigers of the Southeastern Conference (SEC).
+He previously played for the UMass Minutemen and St. John's Red Storm.

-Early life and high school
+Early life

-Coming out of high school, Luis was rated as the 233rd overall player in the class of 2022, where he committed to play college basketball for the UMass Minutemen.
+Luis attended Christopher Columbus High School in Miami, Florida, before transferring to Mt.
+Zion Prep Academy in Maryland.
+As a recruit, Luis was rated as the 233rd overall player in the class of 2022 and committed to play college basketball for the UMass Minutemen under Frank Martin.

 College career

 UMass

 As a freshman in 2022–23, Luis appeared in 27 games with ten starts, where he averaged 11.5 points, 4.6 rebounds, 1.3 assists and 1.1 steals per game, while shooting 45.5 percent from the field and 34.8 percent from three-point range.
 He was named to the Atlantic 10 Conference all-freshman team.
 After the season, Luis entered his name into the NCAA transfer portal.

 St. John's

-Luis transferred to play for the St. John's Red Storm.
+Luis transferred to play for Rick Pitino and the St. John's Red Storm.
 In his first season with the Red Storm in 2023–24, he appeared in just 23 games with ten starts due to being hampered by a hand injury, where he averaged 10.9 points and 4.6 rebounds per game.
 On February 7, 2025, Luis dropped 21 points and seven rebounds in a win over UConn.
 On February 16, 2025, he notched 21 points, 14 rebounds and five assists in a win over #24 Creighton.
 On March 1, 2025, he scored 21 points and grabbed six rebounds in a win over Seton Hall to clinch the Big East championship.